VOP Under Florida Law

 If you are put back on probation, even if you have been in jail for some time waiting to have a VOP hearing, the judge can continue to withhold adjudication of guilt.

 If you or someone you care about has been charged, or might be charged, with a Violation of Probation (VOP) in Florida, call us immediately for a free evaluation consultation.
 Being involved early in the case is of the utmost importance.
 Sometimes, and depending on the nature of the charges, Criminal Defense Lawyer David P. Hill might be able to contact the probation officer and even prevent the VOP charges to be filed.
 Attorney David Hill has helped many clients with VOP charges in his past 20 years as a criminal defense attorney in the State of Florida and would be honored to take your case too.
 We are available 24 hours a day at (407) 648-0006.
-You may also fill out our online form or email us directly at firstname.lastname@example.org.
+You may also fill out our online form provided on this page or email us directly at email@example.com.
 We will keep your information confidentially.